 - Copies of National Identity Cards (NICs) of companies’ Directors

 - An attestation of business address

-Sales tax, like the income tax can be registered for, by applying for a Sales Tax Number (STN) at the tax facilitation centre of RTO of FBR.
-For the professional tax, provided it applies, the company will have to register with Excise and Taxation (ET) Department of the District.
+Sales tax, like the income tax can be registered for, by applying for a Sales Tax Number (STN) at the tax facilitation center of RTO of FBR.
+For the professional tax, provided it applies, the company will have to register with the Excise and Taxation (ET) Department of the District.

 5. Register with ESSI and EOBI